Lucazanoni/analysis-of-filter-press-analogic-variables/README.md

 In the file tirocinio.py there are all the functions.
 First of all there is the need to call the function **change_global_names** to define the names of the analog variables in the dataframe.
 Then there are many functions:
 ### Reading and preprocessing functions
-The function to read the files and opend it as Pandas DataFrame are
+The function to read the files and open them as Pandas DataFrame are
 - extract_bson_files_from_zip
 - read_json_names
 - json_file_to_df